udoprog/musli/tests/README.md

 ```

 > **Note** you can add the running of optional crates by enabling its
-> corresponding feature, such as `--features bincode`.
+> corresponding feature, such as `--features bincode-serde`.

 To select which framework(s) to fuzz, enabled their corresponding features.
 If
 you just want to fuzz `serde_json`, you'd run: